george-poole/LUCiFEx/README.md

 **Running simulations**

 A time-dependent simulation is in effect a sequence of (linear) problems to be solved sequentially, over and over again in a time-stepping loop.
-Given the sequence of problems `solvers`, time  `t` and timestep `dt`, we define the simulation object as
+Given the sequence of problems `solvers`, time  `t` and timestep `dt`, a simulation object is defined as

 ```python
 simulation = Simulation(solvers, t, dt)
 ```

-and furthermore provide the `configure_simulation` decorator to customise the configuration of a simulation created by a user-defined function.
+The `configure_simulation` decorator functions can be used to customise the configuration of a simulation.

 Integration over time is performed by the `integrate` routine